MarvinHoeller/ABW-Bestellsystem/README.md

 1. Download the opensource_install.sh
 2. Run the script with `sudo bash opensource_install.sh`
-3. Select 1) to download the latest version
-4. Select 3) to configure your installation
+3. Select 1) to download the latest version & configure your installation
-5. done
+4. done

 ### After first login: